-Matt.
+6 Matt.
 9:13; 12:7, in each case quoting Hosea 6:6.

-6 Rom.
+7 Rom.
 13:8: "Let no debt remain outstanding, except the continuing debt to love one another, for he who loves his fellowman has fulfilled the law"; Gal.
 5:14: "The entire law is summed up in a single command: 'Love your neighbor as yourself.""

+Christ died to bring forgiveness.
+Murder, adultery, rape, theft, homosexuality, not to mention lust, greed, and failure to evangelize, are all forgivable and forgiven (1 Cor.
 6:9-11, for example).
 That's what grace is for.
 So can it really be true that a marriage, once made, can't be ended except for fornication?
-Is it truly God's law that he holds couples to their marriage vows until death - even innocent wives who have been abused, beaten, tortured, or abandoned by their husbands?
+Is it truly God's law that he holds couples to their marriage vows until death-even innocent wives who have been abused or abandoned by their husbands?